How do you use the word pronto in Italian? What does it mean? How do you pronounce it?

 What does pronto mean in Italian?

 It means “hello” (in telephone conversations) and “ready, prompt”.

 What is pronto?

 Pronto is an Italian interjection and adjective meaning “hello” or “ready, prompt”.

-And that’s it, now you know how to use pronto in Italian!
+And that’s the end of our lesson on how to use pronto in Italian!

 Aiuta Lingookies con un 👍!